 This is a medium growing shrub reaching up to 1- 1.5 meter high by a similar width.
 It has velvety lime green, heart shaped leaves that may be up to 10 cm long.
 The late flowers are held on top of a floral spike.
 Flowering from early autumn until frost.
 This salvia is well...

 Mexican Bush Sage.
 Salvia leucantha has white tubular flowers that extend from fuzzy violet calyces.
 A tender plant in cold area but survives well in a large urn with protection.
 A great cut flower.
 Due to demand SOLD OUT until new year 2018

 Salvia leucantha 'Santa Barbara' is a compact grower.
 Slightly tender for us but we have had it growing here for the last twenty odd years!
 Plant 'Santa Barbara' in full sun and well drained soils.
 As with other perennial salvia, it tends to grow best where the soil is...

 .75 x 1m.
-From seed ex Ireland that appears to have come true to form and colour.
 Originally collected in Mexico.
 Beautiful pink flowers.
 Foliage is much larger than we normally see in microphylla hybrids.
 FEW only